hyperledger-labs/splice/docs/src/sv_operator/sv_helm.rst

 CometBft JSON RPC      sv.sv-2.<TARGET_HOSTNAME>:443/api/sv/v0/admin/domain/cometbft/json-rpc                           HTTPS     global-domain-<M>-cometbft
 ====================== ================================================================================================ ========= ==============

-At present, we designate the founding SV as the sponsor SV.
+At present, we designate sv1 as the sponsor SV.
 However, in the long term, any onboarded SV can function as a sponsor SV.

 .. _helm-sv-wallet-ui: